Hzh-ml/scDiscovery/README.md

 After data configuration, use `load_data()` to load, preprocess, and return the processed data.

-Run `train_single_omics()` to train scDiscovery and learn cell representations.
+Run `train_single_omics()` to train the model and learn discriminative cell representations.
 Then, use `adaptive_decision_boundary_calibration()` to estimate an entropy-based decision boundary for discriminating known and unknown cells.

 Finally, call `dynamic_novel_cell_type_expansion()` to predict known cell types and resolve unknown cells into fine-grained novel cell populations.
 The output `AnnData` object contains the learned scDiscovery embeddings and predicted cell types.